Staple (wool)

-A wool staple is a cluster or lock of wool fibres and not a single fibre.

-For other textiles, the staple, having evolved from its usage with wool, is a measure of the quality of the fibre with regard to its length or fineness.

 Etymology

 Of uncertain origin but possibly a back-formation arising because part of the business of a wool-stapler was to sort and class the wool according to quality.

 Staple strength

 Staple strength is calculated as the force required to break per unit staple thickness, expressed as newtons per kilotex.

 The staple strength of wool is one of the major determining factors of the sale price of greasy wool.

 Virtually all fleece and better grade wool skirtings sold at auction in Australia are objectively measured prior to the sale with the average results printed in a catalogue.

 At least 40 staples must be measured to in order to conform to the Australian Standard.
 Wools under 30 newtons per kilotex are considered tender.
 Currently wools over 40 newtons per kilotex are preferred and attract a premium.
 Seasonal conditions or the health of the sheep may influence the soundness (strength) of the wool.